Metrophanes (hieromartyr)

-Metrophanes, Chi Sung (Cháng Yángjí,常楊吉, his Chinese name is also sometimes translated as Tsi Chung) or Mitrophan (December 10, 1855 - June 10, 1900) was the first Chinese Eastern Orthodox priest to be martyred.
-He was killed with his family members and church followers in 1900 during the Boxer Rebellion.
-He is the best known of some 222 Holy Chinese Martyrs glorified in August 2000 by the Eastern Orthodox Church.
-Metrophanes was stabbed in the chest by a crowd of rebels.
-Also considered martyrs are his wife Tatiana, whose Chinese name was Li, his sons, 23-year-old Isaiah and eight-year-old John, and Isaiah's nineteen-year-old fiancee Maria, who were all killed with him.
+Hieromartyr Metrophanes (彌特若梵 (Mítèruòfàn)) Mitrophan, Metrophanes Chi Sung, or Chang Tzi-tzung (December 10, 1855 - June 10, 1900) was the first Russian Orthodox priest of Chinese descent to be ordained and also one of its first Chinese martyrs.
+He was killed in 1900, along with most of his family members and church followers in Beijing during the Boxer Rebellion in the Qing Dynasty.
+He is one of the 222 Chinese Martyrs glorified as saints by the Eastern Orthodox Church.
+Also considered martyrs were his wife Tatiana, his sons Isaiah and John, and Isaiah's fiancee Maria, who were all killed with him.